andreweick/eick.com/README.md

 SCSS syntax can be used in any files alongside Tailwind's own methods. `@apply` etc...

 ### Font files
 Font files should live under `assets/fonts`.
-The TND Style module will handle every thing fonts from `@fontface` decleration to preloading.
+The TND Style module will handle every thing fonts from `@fontface` declaration to preloading.
 User should declare fonts using the TND Styles Module API in its section of the `/config/params.yaml` file.
 See https://github.com/theNewDynamic/hugo-module-tnd-styles#fonts

 ## JS
-Javascripts is built with Hugo's `js.Build` and can handle `jsx` as long as all the files' extension are `jsx`.
+Javascript is built with Hugo's `js.Build` and can handle `jsx` as long as all the files' extension are `jsx`.

 ### JS Files
 `assets/js/index.js` holds the relative imports.

 ## Multilingual

-The template is setup as Multilingual.
+The template is set up as Multilingual.
 Check the `config/languages.yaml` file to remove/edit other languages.

 String translations are handled via the `i18n`.